310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 We can follow in his footsteps and copy what he does, and it’ll take us relatively far.

-We're still inexperienced, and our one big selling point is the "cute" quality we have… so making use of it is the right choice.
+We're still inexperienced, and our one big selling point is the “cute” quality we have… so making use of it is the right choice.

-It’s the path Nii-chan showed us, when none of us could get anywhere.
+It’s the path Nii~chan showed us, when none of us could get anywhere.

-On one hand, you have me, and then you have Mitsuru, who’s boyish-looking… But then, Nii-chan and Hajime tend to be even cuter than girls sometimes.
+On one hand, you have me, and then you have Mitsuru, who’s boyish-looking… But then, Nii~chan and Hajime tend to be even cuter than girls sometimes.
 They have the qualities and talent for this.

 But… what about me?